dalejn/cleanBib/README.md

 ### Benchmark

-For the top 5 neuroscience journals (Nature Neuroscience, Neuron, Brain, Journal of Neuroscience, and Neuroimage), the expected gender proportions in reference lists as reported by [Dworkin et al.](https://www.biorxiv.org/content/10.1101/2020.01.03.894378v1.full.pdf) are 6.7% for woman(first)/woman(last), 9.4% for man/woman, 25.5% for woman/man, and 58.4% for man/man.
+For the top 5 neuroscience journals (Nature Neuroscience, Neuron, Brain, Journal of Neuroscience, and Neuroimage), the expected gender proportions in reference lists as reported by [Dworkin et al.](https://doi.org/10.1038/s41593-020-0658-y) are 6.7% for woman(first)/woman(last), 9.4% for man/woman, 25.5% for woman/man, and 58.4% for man/man.
 Expected proportions were calculated by randomly sampling papers from 28,505 articles in the 5 journals, estimating gender breakdowns using probabilistic name classification tools, and regressing for relevant article variables like publication date, journal, number of authors, review article or not, and first-/last-author seniority.
-See [Dworkin et al.](https://www.biorxiv.org/content/10.1101/2020.01.03.894378v1.full.pdf) for more details.
+See [Dworkin et al.](https://doi.org/10.1038/s41593-020-0658-y) for more details.

+Using a similar random draw model regressing for relevant variables, the expected race proportions in reference lists as reported by Bertolero et al. were 51.8% for white/white, 12.8% for white/author-of-color, 23.5% for author-of-color/white, and 11.9% for author-of-color/author-of-color.

 # Instructions